akltech/Object-Detection/README.md

 ## Requirements

-OpenCV and Python are required to run the code sample locally.
-If you are on Windows and do not already have OpenCV installed see <a href="https://medium.com/@pranav.keyboard/installing-opencv-for-python-on-windows-using-anaconda-or-winpython-f24dd5c895eb" target="_blank">Installing OpenCV for Python.</a> Familiarity with computer vision and machine learning terms is helpful but not required.
+OpenCV and Python are required to run the code sample.
+If you are on Windows and do not already have OpenCV installed, see Installing OpenCV for Python.
+Familiarity with computer vision and machine learning is helpful but not required.

 ## Before you begin

-* Install ```OpenCV-contrib```.
-The contrib package contains a Haar Cascade classifier, the object detection algorithm used in this tutorial.
-If you installed OpenCV-Python with Anaconda, you must install contrib to retrieve the Cascades directory.
+* Install the ```OpenCV-contrib``` repository.
+The additional module contains a Haar Cascade classifier, the object detection algorithm used in this tutorial.
+If you installed OpenCV-Python with Anaconda, you must install this extra module to access the Cascades directory.
   <br></p>
 To install ```OpenCV-contrib```, open the Anaconda prompt and use the ```pip``` <a href="https://pypi.org/project/opencv-contrib-python/" target="_blank">command:</a>
     ```